Tensor diagrams and cluster algebras: Seeds associated to triangulations

 \begin{proposition} For any triangulation $T$ of the $(a+b)$-gon, the procedure described in Definition~\ref{def:exch-rel-T} yields as many relations as there are elements in the cluster~$\xx(T)$.
 More precisely, it yields one relation of the form

 for each $x\in\xx(T)$; here $M_1,M_2$ are monomials in the elements of~$\zz(T)$. \end{proposition}

 [3]

-\begin{definition} We are now ready to define the \emph{quiver $Q(T)$ associated with a triangulation~$T$}.
-This quiver is built so that the exchange relations \eqref{eq:exchange-relation} match the $3$-term relations obtained via the process described in Definition~\ref{def:exch-rel-T}.
+We are now ready to define the quiver associated with a given triangulation of the $(a+b)$-gon.

+\begin{definition} The \emph{quiver $Q(T)$ associated with a triangulation~$T$} is constructed so that the exchange relations \eqref{eq:exchange-relation} match the $3$-term relations obtained via the process described in Definition~\ref{def:exch-rel-T}.
 This requirement defines $Q(T)$ up to simultaneous reversal of direction of all edges incident to any subset of connected components of the mutable part of the quiver.
 Typically, there will be a~single connected component, so that $Q(T)$ is defined up to a global change of orientation.
 It is not hard to see that the choice of a particular incarnation of $Q(T)$ is inconsequential, as the resulting cluster structure will not depend on this choice.
 To simplify presentation, we henceforth use the notation $Q(T)$ without mentioning its ambiguity. \end{definition}

 \begin{example} We continue with the triangulation~$T$ discussed in Example~\ref{example:K(T)}; cf.\ Figure~\ref{fig:webs60} on the left.
 The only relevant instance of formula~\eqref{eq:3-term-1} is